BhavyaShukla/melbourne-house-price-prediction-flask-web-app/README.md

 # melbourne-house-price-prediction-flask-web-app
-House Price Prediction Web App using Flask Framework
+House Price Prediction Web App using Flask Framework with sqlite

 A simple web app which show list of houses and their prices which can be predicted for future years.